richardred/WienerScreener/README.md

 * [Docker](https://www.docker.com/) - an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run on the cloud or on-premises.

 * [Node.js](https://nodejs.org/en/) - a JavaScript runtime built on [Chrome's V8 JavaScript engine](https://developers.google.com/v8/), specifically the [Express framework](https://expressjs.com/) to create a web server on the Google Cloud server that would handle the front-end application requests.

+* [ImageMagick](https://www.imagemagick.org/script/index.php) - an open-source image manipulation tool that was used to create overlays displaying the wiener status of a photo.